 - The information puts someone in imminent danger.
 Attorneys have an ethical violation to report information that puts someone at risk for severe injury or fatality.
 That means that if you threaten to kill someone else to your attorney, and your lawyer has reason to believe that you will act on that threat, your lawyer must report it to the authorities.

-It is also important to note that if you call an attorney and start sharing intimate details about you or your situation right away, chances are that you will not be protected by attorney-client privilege because you have not yet hired that lawyer.
+It is also important to note that if you call an attorney to share intimate details about you or your situation, chances are that you will not be protected by attorney-client privilege because you have not yet hired that lawyer.

 Using Attorney-Client Privilege to Your Advantage